citrus/spree_mail/README.md

 Convert all of your site's current users into subscribers by running `rake spree_mail:subscribe_users` from your project's root.
 Be nice and don't spam your customers :)

+### Upgrading from 0.40.0.4 to 0.40.1

+Spree Mail version 0.40.1 adds a finite state machine to the email class which requires the email table to have a 'state' field.

+Copy the migration to your project by running `rake spree_mail:install:migrations` then run `rake db:migrate`.

 Demo
 ----